 General Rules for LLC Names

-- Suffixes such as Corporation, Company, Incorporated, Incorporation, Limited, Corp., Co., Inc., Ltd., LLC, etc.
+- Suffixes, such as Corporation, Company, Incorporated, Incorporation, Limited, Corp., Co., Inc., Ltd., LLC, etc.

-- The singular, plural or possessive forms of a word
+- The singular, plural or possessive forms of words

 - Abbreviations, punctuation, symbols, fonts, typefaces, etc.